Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Introduction

 We come back to the operator $S_1$.
-As already mentioned, the plan is to show $\Lt^q(\Wx^{1+\alpha,p})\to \Lt^q(\Lx^p)$ boundedness.
-This will turn out to be sufficient owing to the \emph{a priori} estimate $\| u \|_{\Lt^q(\Wx^{1+\alpha,p})} \lesssim \| f \|_{\Lt^q(\Lx^p)}$ for weak solutions -- this is the higher spatial regularity that was already alluded before.
-The boundedness for $S_1$ follows from a bound for its integral kernel and Young's convolution inequality.
-The kernel bounds are established in Lemmas~\ref{Lem: estimate kernel of S1 part 1} and~\ref{Lem: estimate kernel of S1 part 2}.
+As already mentioned, the plan is to show the boundedness This will turn out to be sufficient owing to the a priori estimate $\| u \|_{\Lt^q(w;\Wx^{1+\alpha,p})} \lesssim \| f \|_{\Lt^q(w;\Lx^p)}$ for weak solutions -- this is the higher spatial regularity that was already alluded before.
+The (weighted) boundedness for $S_1$ follows from a good bound of convolution type for its integral kernel (this is the reason for the Hölder condition in time), and Lemma~\ref{Lem: weighted convolution}.
+The kernel bound is established in Lemmas~\ref{Lem: estimate kernel of S1 part 1} and~\ref{Lem: estimate kernel of S1 part 2}.
 Lemma~\ref{Lem: estimate kernel of S1 part 1} is in some sense the central ingredient of this paper, as it is the only result that uses the full mixed regularity in time and space.
-There, we use the spatial regularity of our coefficients to have $\Wx^{\alpha,p}$-multipliers at our disposal, which eventually leads to estimates against $\Wx^{1+\alpha,p}$.
+There, we use the spatial regularity of our coefficients to have $\Wx^{\alpha,p}$-multipliers at our disposal (Lemma~\ref{Lem: multiplier}), which eventually leads to estimates against $\Wx^{1+\alpha,p}$.
+The spatial Sobolev condition for the coefficients is optimal (up to an $\eps$) for this multiplier result.